yuhe0601/yuhe0601.github.io/_pages/about.md

 My research lies in 3D vision, with a focus on point cloud processing, 3D shape generation, and digital restoration of cultural heritage.
 Recently, I have developed a particular interest in 3D shape editing methods.

+<span style="color: #B330B3;">Recently, I have developed a growing interest in applying AI to regional and country studies, in collaboration with Prof. Xiangrong Zhang from Northwest University. </span>

 My current research focuses on:
 - Text- and image-guided 3D shape editing
 - 3D shape synthesis based on 3D Gaussian Splatting